 My mum used to let me choose my own breakfast whenever we went to a neighbourhood bakery.
 A sweeping glance always stopped me at the glassy yellow custards cocooned in shortcrust pastry.
 They made me burn with desire and I was a die-hard fan of biscuit-based egg tarts for the longest time.
 Recently, the multi-layered flaky crust version has also wormed its way into my heart.
-But whichever side you’re on, this list of 10 places selling old-school egg tarts at under $2 per piece won’t disappoint.
+But whichever side you’re on, this list of 10 places selling old-school egg tarts in Singapore at under $2 per piece won’t disappoint.

 1. Leung Sang Hong Kong Pastries

 Image credit: @brianhe

 At Tiong Bahru MRT Station, I like to turn away from Tiong Bahru Plaza to the less gentrified side, because there nestles Leung Sang Hong Kong Pastries.
 Their Leung Sang Egg Tarts ($1.50), which I much prefer, has a puffier and flakier crust that turns into creaminess as I chew.
 This is in comparison to their Western Egg Tarts ($1.50), which sit on a firm base.
 I like devouring the whole thing right outside the shop to add to the nostalgic vibes.

 Exercise restraint at Tiong Bahru Galicier Bakery, as there’s a huge selection of raved-about nyonya kueh to shake up cake time.
 I love their ondeh ondeh ($0.60); eating it is like biting into a mochi that explodes with sweet gula melaka.
 Not to be cast aside are their egg tarts ($0.90).
 With a light and delicate custard, and crumbly but moist crust, it’s delectable and the cheapest find on this list.

 Address: Blk 55 Tiong Bahru Road, #01-39, Singapore 160055